 Going Against The Norm

 We also need to beware of who we surround ourselves with.
 Our peers, family, and friends can all influence our habits, and sometimes our sins.
 If they don’t see it as a problem, they certainly won’t be helpful when we are trying to change for God.
-Know and understand, the world won’t be accepting when we choose to go against the norm.
+Know and understand, the world won’t be acceptable when we choose to go against the norm.

 People struggle coping with someone going against the norm.
 For some reason, even if we aren’t saying anything, some will get defensive about our choice to be different.
 This happens a lot in relation to partaking in drugs and alcohol.
 People struggle understanding why because it may make them question their own choices.

-We try to explain, but for many it won’t matter.
+We try to explain, but for many, it won’t matter.